 It’s hard to hear about Amazon, and all the high flying tech stocks, and not be a shareholder.
 FOMO is real and it can really impact your decisions.
 I quickly learned that dividend investing fits me perfectly.
 I don’t have time to watch the markets every day and follow share prices, I just buy, hold, and collect the dividends every quarter.
 It’s that easy.

-Why should or would someone want to be a dividend investor?
+Why would someone want to become a dividend investor?

 There are so many reasons someone could consider dividend companies as an investment strategy, and I’ll list a few here: